MavSterling/nhkscrape/README.md

 6. Chrome - Update your chrome client to the same version listed on the chromedriver website
 7. Powershell Execution Policy must be set to either RemoteSigned or Unrestricted
 9. Windows 10 running at least the .NET 4.5 Framework - This project was built using Powershell on my gaming workstation.
 However, you could take this workflow and modify it for BASH or MacOS it is definitely possible.
+10. nhkscrape.ps1 script - Download it from this repository!
+(Or copy and paste into a new script file)

 ## Pre-Requisite Downloading/extracting